Black Heritage Trail

 Est. 1928

-Elmer Goins worked as a shoe shiner for 53 years, including 25 at the Yellow Front Store on Washington Street.
-He estimated that he had shined over one million pairs of shoes during his career, including those of notable figures such as William Jennings Bryan and President William McKinley.
-His business came to a close in 1953 when the Yellow Front Store relocated and shifted from shoe repair to sporting goods.
-The original storefront was later razed to make way for the new Irwin Union Bank building.
+Elmer Goins worked in the shoe-shining business for 53 years, including 25 years at the Yellow Front Store.
+He estimated that over the course of his career, he had shined more than one million pairs of shoes, including those of notable figures such as William Jennings Bryan and President William McKinley.
+His business ended in 1953 when the Yellow Front Store relocated and shifted from shoe repair to sporting goods.
+The building on Washington Street was later demolished to make way for the construction of the Irwin Union Bank.

 522 Washington Street